csev/dj4e/assn/dj_install.md

     cd Desktop
     mkdir django

-Then lets checkout the dj4e-samples repo
+Then lets checkout the dj4e-samples repo and get things started:

     cd Desktop      # If not already there cd django
     git clone https://github.com/csev/dj4e-samples

-Then lets setup the database for the main sample applications:

     cd dj4e-samples
-    python3 manage.py migrate
+    python3 manage.py migrate            # Makemigrations is already in git
+    python3 manage.py createsuperuser
+    python3 manage.py runscript gview_load
+    python3 manage.py runscript many_load

+To run the server get into the folder with `manage.py` and then:

     python3 manage.py runserver

 Then navigate to http://localhost:8000 to see the page.